RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 **Periodic boundary conditions:**

-- If periodic boundary conditions are chosen (periodic=True) then the PBC box parameters are automatically found in the Amber PRMTOP file or the GROMACS Grofile or in the case of CHARMM-files they need to be provided: charmm_periodic_cell_dimensions
+- If periodic boundary conditions are chosen (periodic=True) then the PBC box parameters are automatically found in the Amber PRMTOP file or the GROMACS Grofile.
+Somtimes they have to be provided by periodic_cell_dimensions
 - The Ewald error tolerance (ewalderrortolerance) can be modified (default: 5e-4)
 - PME parameters can be modified: PMEparameters=[alpha_separation,numgridpoints_X,numgridpoints_Y,numgridpoints_Z]
 - The periodic nonbonded cutoff can be modified.
 Default: 12 Å